 When is a brain tumour suspected?

-Gliomas may present with:
+Gliomas can be asymptomatic, but when they enlarge they may present with:

-- new seizures or fits
+New seizures or fits

-- an incidental finding on a brain scan done for another reason
+An incidental finding on a brain scan done for another reason

 What investigations will I need?

 This will be discussed with you in detail on an individual basis.

 How is a glioma treated?

-Often at diagnosis, steroids in the form of dexamethasone tablets will be started to reduce brain swelling.
+Often at diagnosis, steroids in the form of dexamethasone tablets can be started to reduce brain swelling.
 Brain swelling or oedema often occurs in normal brain adjacent to a tumour.